yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 | GPIPE:ISU:BMSG | GPU pipeline issue status: branch or message                    |
 | GPIPE:ISU:MISC | GPU pipeline issue status: miscellaneous                        |
 ```

+Even though an instruction may be ready to issue and is issued in one of the pipelines, the pipeline executing the instruction may stall.
+For instance, an instruction may have all of its operands available in registers.
+However,

+ instruction issued or not, AMD's stochastic sampling hardware tracks all of the pipeline issues that occur in each sampled cycle.
+AMD's MI300+ GPUs support multiple instruction issue, so more than one pipeline may report an issue in a single cycle.
+HPCToolkit reports AMD GPU pipeline issues with `GPIPE:ISU` metrics with a separate metric for each GPU pipeline.
+Different models of AMD GPUs may have different pipelines.
+Table [8.13](#table:pipe-issue) reports all of the pipeline kinds tracked by AMD's implementation of stochastic sampling.
+It is important to know that matrix pipeline is only used for matrix instructions on low-precision numbers.
+Matrix operations on 32 or 64-bit numbers issue to the vector pipeline.

 ```{table} Table 8.14: GPU pipeline stall metrics.
 ---